raghavbali12/TaskApp/README.md

 CREATE DATABASE taskapp;
 ```

-Create a super user and grant them the appropriate priviledges:
+Create a super user and grant them the appropriate privileges:

 ```
 CREATE USER <username> WITH PASSWORD <password>;